South Bromley railway station: London, Midland and Scottish Railway (1923-1944)

 The railway itself did not close completely and remained open to freight but this declined through the following decades.

 Since closure

 No firm date for the demolition of the station buildings but Connor suggests it was between March 1947 and July 1948.

 The signal box lasted longer being closed on 25 September 1954.
 Matching the decline of the London Docks, freight traffic continued to decline through the 1950s, 1960s and 1970s.
 Closure of the line through the site to all rail traffic occurred on 3 October 1983 with the track being lifted during May 1984.

 After closure, the remains of the platform was demolished and work started on building the Docklands Light Railway.
-Although no station was provided in the area initially, Langdon Park DLR station opened in 2007 was built just north of the South Bromley site.
+Although no station was provided in the area initially, Langdon Park DLR station opened in 2007 was built just south of the South Bromley site.
 Nothing remains of the old station although the 1906 LCC footbridge existed until 1972 when it was replaced.